ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

       - channels
 ```

-Two services to handle django servers (gunicorn and daphne) and the nginx service to proxy the django services.
+Two services to handle django servers (gunicorn and daphne), the nginx service to proxy the django services, and the postgres service as previously explained but her built from a Dockerfile to perform initial population of the database.

 The web service manages the HTTP requests proxied by nginx.
 Tis container runs the gunicorn server.
 It communicates with django via the wsgi protocol (django_proj.wsgi.py file)